 The machine learning workflow (Source)

 Machine learning employs algorithms that can learn from and make predictions on data.
 These are typically borrowed from statistics and range from simple regression algorithms to decision trees and more.

 Here's a good resource to learn more about different ML algorithms and where to use them: Essentials of Machine Learning Algorithms.

-What is a machine learning model?
-Generally, it refers to the model artifact created after training an ML algorithm.
+Generally, it refers to the model artifact (the solution) created after training an ML algorithm.
 Once you have a properly trained ML model you can use it to make predictions for new inputs.
 The goal of machine learning is to properly train ML algorithms to create such models.
-When I say ‘models’ in this post I’m always referring to this definition.
+When I say 'models' in this post I'm always referring to this definition.